CookiePPP/cookietts/CookieTTS/_1_preprocess/README.md

 The preprocessing script is intended to be flexible enough for new datasets.

-1. Make a folder inside the datasets folder.
+1. Make a folder inside the downloads folder.
 The name of this folder will be the name of the dataset.
-	- e.g: go into datasets folder and create a folder called `Red vs Blue`. `Red vs Blue` is now the name of that dataset.
+	- e.g: go into downloads folder and create a folder called `Red vs Blue`. `Red vs Blue` is now the name of that dataset.
+	- note: Having a separate dataset folder for each speaker is recommended if you do not follow the Clipper or LibriTTS naming schemes.
 2. Place **a copy** of your custom datasets files inside the newly created folder.
 	- e.g: inside the `Red vs Blue` folder, place a **copy** of any audio files and text files you have.
 	- Any `.zip` and `.tar` files will be automatically extracted so those can be used to package your custom data.
 	- This is tested on `.flac` and `.wav` files.
 Other audio file-types are unlikely to work.
-	- If using stereo audio, note only the left channel will be included/used.
+	- If using stereo audio, only the left channel will be included/used.

 3. Run `python start_preprocess.py`
-	- it will prompt you with basic questions, then process your dataset the same as the others.
+	- it will copy/extract, then prompt you with basic questions, then process your dataset the same as the others.

 4. Fix skipped clips because of missing vocab or typos.
 	- Montreal Forced Aligner cannot align to words that do not have a pronunciation in the dictionary.